ubc-library-rc/intro-machine-learning/content/introduction.md

 There are many types of predictors and classifiers, each with its own set of algorithms and techniques.
 Some examples of predictors include linear regression, decision trees, and neural networks.
 Some examples of classifiers include logistic regression, support vector machines, and k-nearest neighbors.

-## Machine learning or Artificial Intelligence
+## Machine learning and AI: a short history

 Artificial intelligence (AI) and machine learning (ML) are related but distinct fields of study.